 Employers liability is an essential insurance policy for a business that depends on staff to function.
 Of course, a variety of businesses fit this description and there are many claims that employees can make against their employer – which is why, it’s important to select the right employers liability coverage for your company and seek the advice and guidance of an expert, such as Rigby Financial.

 Our insurance advisors demonstrate strong knowledge in this area and, here, they have put together a list of frequently asked questions about employers liability insurance and what it involves.

 What is employers liability insurance?

 Employers liability insurance is mandatory for most businesses.
 If you have a workforce of any kind, you are responsible for their health and safety and you need to be prepared for the worst.
 Accidents do happen.
 Employees may be injured at work or become ill as a result of the work they do and, in such situations, they are entitled to make a claim.
 This is where employers liability coverage comes into play.
 The policy will cover the cost of compensation up to a specified amount.

 Do I need employers liability coverage?

 If you employ staff as part of your business, the answer is yes – you must have employers liability insurance.
 Failure to do so will result in a substantial fine.
 The Health and Safety Executive (HSE) will charge you £2500 for every day you continue to run your company without insurance.
 You may also be fined £1000 if you fail to show employees and HSE inspectors your existing certificate.

-There are some circumstances when employer liability coverage is not essential; for example, if you are a sole trader, a sole company director (with more than half the shares) or running a limited company without employees.
+There are some circumstances when employers liability coverage is not essential; for example, if you are a sole trader, a sole company director (with more than half the shares) or running a limited company without employees.
 However, even in these circumstances, you may find that some clients will stipulate employer liability insurance as a necessity within their contract.